People are generally confused with the stock market terms, and two of the most confusing terms related to funds are Distribution yield and SEC yield.

 What is Distribution Yield?

-The distribution yield is a method of estimating the sum made yearly to the investors as their repay fund.
+The distribution yield estimates the sum made yearly to the investors as their repayment fund.
 As it is calculated annually, that is, in 12 months, it helps a fund or a bond to grow till its maturity.

-But it is not much accurate because there is a total calculation, and if it doesn’t give profit, it is not worth waiting.
+But it is not much accurate because there is a total calculation, and it is not worth waiting if it doesn’t give profit.

-The distribution yield cannot be estimated by the companies past performance.
+The company’s past performance cannot estimate the distribution yield.
 No one can tell if it will be profitable or non-profitable.

-The calculation formula is dividend amount for one month multiplied by twelve months divided by the net worth of every month end.
+The calculation formula is the one-month dividend amount multiplied by twelve months divided by the net worth of every month’s end.
 In distribution yield, people cannot compare two funds easily.

 What is SEC Yield?